bottlepy/bottle/apidoc/tutorial.rst

 Bottle is much more flexible and supports a wide range of types.
 It even adds a ``Content-Length`` header if possible and encodes unicode automatically, so you don't have to.
 What follows is a list of data types you may return from your application callbacks and a short description of how these are handled by the framework:

 Dictionaries
-    As I have already mentioned above, Python dictionaries (or subclasses thereof) are automatically transformed into JSON strings and returned to the browser with the ``Content-Type`` header set to ``application/json``.
-This makes it easy to implement json-bases APIs.
+    As mentioned above, Python dictionaries (or subclasses thereof) are automatically transformed into JSON strings and returned to the browser with the ``Content-Type`` header set to ``application/json``.
+This makes it easy to implement json-based APIs.
 Data formats other than json are supported too.
 See the :ref:`tutorial-output-filter` to learn more.

 Empty Strings, ``False``, ``None`` or other non-true values:
     These produce an empty output with ``Content-Length`` header set to 0.